a-luna/vigorish/README.md

 <img src="https://alunapublic.s3-us-west-1.amazonaws.com/vigorish/env_var_menu.jpg" alt="Environment Variables Menu" width="500px">

 The first three settings in this list must be set if you wish to store scraped HTML/JSON documents in an S3 bucket.
 If you do not want to use this feature, you have the option to store scraped HTML in a local folder or to not store HTML files at all.
 JSON files must be stored in a local folder if you do not wish to store them in a S3 bucket.

-If you do wish to store files in S3, you can find more details in the **HTML/JSON Storage** section.

 The remaining environment variables are rather self-explanatory.
 If you wish to change the location/filename of `vig.config.json`, select **CONFIG_FILE**.
 If you wish to change the location/filename of the SQLite database, select **DATABASE_URL** .